Given the reaction of CH3CH2Br with aqueous NaOH, what is the maj... | Study Prep in Pearson+

-Which of the following is the expected major organic product when 2-bromopropane reacts with aqueous under reflux conditions?
+Which of the following is the major organic product when 1-bromopropane reacts with aqueous in a substitution reaction?

 - 1. A Review of General Chemistry5h 5m